szelongq/tp/docs/UserGuide.md

 Format: `exit`

-### Calculating salary : `calculate` `[to be implemented in v1.2]`
+### Calculating hourlySalary : `calculate` `[to be implemented in v1.2]`

-Calculate and display the monthly salary of the specified employee.
+Calculate and display the monthly hourlySalary of the specified employee.

 Format: `calculate INDEX`
-* Calculate and displays the monthly salary of the employee at the specified `INDEX`.
+* Calculate and displays the monthly hourlySalary of the employee at the specified `INDEX`.
 * The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example:
-* `find Betsy` followed by `calculate 2` gets the salary of the 2nd employee in the results of the `find` command.
+* `find Betsy` followed by `calculate 2` gets the hourlySalary of the 2nd employee in the results of the `find` command.

 ### Saving the data